minqiaowang/hybrid-adg-apac/deploy-adg-lvm/deploy-adg-lvm.md

 ##Prerequisites

 This lab assumes you have already completed the following labs:

-- Prepare On Premise Database (with LVM)
-- Provision DBCS on OCI
 - Setup Connectivity between on-premise and DBCS

-**Note: The following steps is for the cloud database using LVM for the storage management in Lab5.
+**Note: The following steps is for the cloud database using LVM for the storage management.
 If you chose ASM for the storage, please use the other Lab for ASM.**

 ##Step 1: Manually Delete the Database Created by Tooling